rbasilegiannini/RecSys-Project-2023/README.md

 ## Introduction
-An academic project about a Recommender System realized for the Intelligent Web course.
+This academic project aims to develop a Recommender System whose application can be valuable in the field of Semantic Web.
-This Recsys is based on the _Neighborhood-based Neural Collaborative Filtering_ model and the Deep Learning theory.
+The Recsys is based on the _Neighborhood-based Neural Collaborative Filtering_ model and the Deep Learning theory.
 The dataset used for the experimental analysis is [MovieLens 100k](https://grouplens.org/datasets/movielens/100k/).